jfnavarro/st_viewer/README.md

             ~/st_client/build_cygwin.sh  ~/st_client  stclient_development_build  st_bin

-        At the end of the build script, the paths to the executable and to the package file are printed to the terminal so you can either execute the ST Viewer or install it.
+        At the end of the build script, the paths to the executable and to the package file are printed to the terminal so you can either execute the ST Viewer or install it from the installer which can be distributed as well.